Exit

 Reviewed by Michael Kaplan, MD

 Just when you thought you were getting better, you’ve blown your nose to discover that your sinus infection mucus color is everything but clear.
-When this happens, you might ask yourself, “What color is nasal discharge with a sinus infection?” or “When should I see an ENT?”
+When this happens, you might ask yourself “What color is nasal discharge with a sinus infection?” or “When should I see a doctor?”

 What color mucus is bad?

-You can tell a lot about what’s happening inside your body by the color of your snot.
-Knowing what each sinus infection mucus color indicates can help you determine if the problem can go away on its own, or if you need to seek medical attention.
-Here’s what each sinus infection snot color means:
+While green snot indicates an ongoing battle against infection, other colors of mucus can signal different conditions.
+Knowing what each sinus infection’s mucus color indicates can help you determine if the problem will go away on its own, or if you need to seek medical attention.
+Here’s what each nasal mucus color means.

 What does clear snot mean?

-If you’re wondering “Why does my nose keep running?” and you are experiencing an abnormal amount of clear mucus coupled with sneezing, itchy eyes, and/or post-nasal drip, you may have persistent allergic rhinitis.
+If you’re experiencing an abnormal amount of clear mucus coupled with a runny nose, sneezing, itchy eyes, and/or post-nasal drip, you may have allergic rhinitis.
 Despite having cold-like symptoms, the lack of color in your nasal mucus is indicative that your body’s response is due to irritants and not a viral or bacterial infection.

 If you still have green snot after 12 days or have had constant green snot for months, it may be time to call your doctor.